UX/UI Designer

 As someone who enjoys cozy collection games, but found a lack of claw machine mobile games, I wanted to explore what a mobile experience could feel like when creativity and self-expression are at the center.

-That curiosity led to Clawmi, a 2D claw machine game focused on collecting, decorating, and showing off what you’ve earned!Building this project in Unity with a programmer also gave me space to explore UX/UI design and create assets through iterative development.
+That curiosity led to Clawmi, a 2D claw machine game focused on collecting, decorating, and showing off what you’ve earned!
+Building this project in Unity with a programmer also gave me space to explore UX/UI design and create wireframes and assets through iterative development.

 -